tyler-green-da/ai-news-digest-agent/README.md

-# AI News Digest Agent
+# AI Market Intelligence Agent

 > A sophisticated, multi-stage n8n agentic workflow that aggregates, analyses, curates, and delivers a professional AI news newsletter by email.